docker-archive/deploykit/pkg/x/remoteboot/README.md

 `./infrakit x remoteboot pulliPXE`

 This will download the iPXE boot loader from the iPXE project site.
+On first run remoteboot will create a infrakit.ipxe file that contains the auto-built paths to the kernel and initrd.
+If you change the kernel you'd like to boot from then you'll need to rename or delete the ipxe script.

+#### Required Arguments:

+**First argument** - path to a kernel file

+**Second argument** - path to an initrd file

+**Third argument** - kernel command line options e.g. "console=tty0"

+e.g. `sudo ./infrakit x remoteboot ./linuxkit-kernel ./linuxkit-initrd.img "console=tty0"  ... flags`
 #### Required Flags:

 `--adapter=<X>` This flag is required in order to select the network adapter to bind to.